 The final chapter that is added in (2015) offers 20 premises that sum up how, 17 years later, I think of the book’s main questions.
 As I’ve come to see it, discussions of skeptical belief are part of a larger theme: what goes on in the skeptic’s mind.
 This larger question leads away from focus on belief, and toward Sextus’ preferred idiom, namely how skeptics relate to appearances.
 It also leads to a further question: how skeptics think.
 Accordingly, the 20 premises cover four topics: belief, action, language, and thought.
 Premise 20 says that skepticism is, by its very nature, investigation.
 I end with some remarks on why this is a substantive claim, when in a sense it should be a commonplace—given that the Greek word ‘skepsis’ means inquiry.

 “A lucid study by Katja Maria Vogt on what is arguably the most sophisticated conception of skepticism, the writings of Sextus Empiricus in late antiquity.”
 Martin Scherer for Süddeutsche Zeitung

-"Katja Vogt’s book ‘Skepsis und Lebenspraxis’ […] examines the conceptual premises of Scepticism and the practical consequences of the claim of ancient Pyrrhonian Scepticism: that one can lead a life without belief (dogma) and still hold a consistent philosophical position. […] Vogt’s study is precise, clearly presented, and it engages in a productive way with the ancient texts as well as recent research, and she explains the great argumentative potential of Pyrrhonian Scepticism.”
+“Katja Vogt’s book ‘Skepsis und Lebenspraxis’ […] examines the conceptual premises of Skepticism and the practical consequences of the claim of ancient Pyrrhonian Skepticism: that one can lead a life without belief (dogma) and still hold a consistent philosophical position. […] Vogt’s study is precise, clearly presented, and it engages in a productive way with the ancient texts as well as recent research, and she explains the great argumentative potential of Pyrrhonian Scepticism.”
 Dietmar H. Heidemann for Zeitschrift für philosophische Forschung

 “Katja Maria Vogt continues [the research of Michael Frede, Myles Burnyeat, and Jonathan Barnes on Sextus’ position] and arrives at very original and interesting conclusions.”
 Christoph Horn, Universität Bonn